Bobby92262/Language-Identifier-Device/README.md

 - 2 week sprints for work with diary to be updated every sprint.

 ### Side notes
-- OpenAI need 'FFmpeg' in the backgrpund to convert audio file types.
+- [x] OpenAI need 'FFmpeg' in the backgrpund to convert audio file types.
+- [ ] Whsiper doesn't have gaelic in its dataset.